 Science, Engineering, and Design Camp does not include swim instruction or field trips.

 Campers will design and fabricate custom 3D models.
 Campers will learn how to design in 3D using a software program called Tinkercad.
 Campers will also learn how to prepare their custom designs for 3D printing.

-In this course, students learn how law enforcement uses science to catch criminals.
+In this forensic science course, students learn how law enforcement uses science to catch criminals.
 Students will become members of a crime scene unit and learn how to process a crime scene, gather evidence, and analyze data.
 They will learn about fingerprints, fibers, hair, dental impressions, tool marks, blood spatter, and much more.